-Step 4: Switch to network config page and select provider config.
+Step_4: Click “Next” and switch to “Networks” config page and select provider config.
 Press the 'up' arrow button to add the provider network (as shown below).

-Note: If you want to login to your instance using SSH, you must add the instance to the provider network or assign a floating IP address (e.g., 10.10.0.111) to the instance.
-In addition, make sure that the 'default' security group allows ICMP (ping) and secure shell (SSH).
+Note: If you want to login to your instance using SSH, you must add the instance to the provider network.
+In addition, make sure that the 'default' security group allows ICMP (ping) and secure shell (SSH with TCP port 22).